 - Forecasting – In a contact center, interactions don’t happen in real-time.
 Forecasting needs to consider delayed responses and anticipate workload from additional channels.

-- Scheduling – Managers need to consider more factors such as how many emails or text messages one agent can handle without compromising KPIs.
-You’re not just focusing on the time but also volume per channel.
+- Scheduling – Managers need to consider more factors, such as how many emails or text messages one agent can handle without compromising KPIs.
+You’re not just focusing on the time but also on volume per channel.

 - Quality Management – You’ll require more QA processes and expanded metrics.
 More importantly, you can’t simply tweak call metrics and apply them to digital because these channels have their unique characteristics.
 For example, an email doesn’t have an exact average speed of answer, but you can set a targeted response timeframe and measure its success against this target.
 These considerations will also change the metrics to measure customer satisfaction and other desired outcomes.

 - Analytics – Analytics is a standard for every cloud-based contact center solution.
 You need to ensure that the interface is user-friendly yet comprehensive.
 You also need to train your managers to organize and analyze a vast amount of data for insights.